armitageee/nvim_cfg/.github/README.md

-# AstroNvim User Configuration Example
+# NvChad User Configuration Example with Pyright LSP and some features for Python

 A user configuration template for [NvChad](https://nvchad.com/)